The Wire

 T&D_Things Caught in Lines_trampoline

-OPPD troubleshooters sometimes find things tangled in power lines: tree branches, shoes, foil balloons and yes, even trampolines.
+OPPD troubleshooters sometimes find things tangled in power lines: tree branches, shoes, lawn decorations, foil balloons, kites and yes, even trampolines.

 A quick search online will reveal dozens of videos where foil, or mylar, balloons have interfered with power lines.
-Sometimes they cause an explosion and fire, sometimes they cause an entire neighborhood to go dark.
+Their metallic coating conducts electricity, which can cause an explosion and fire, or even cause an entire neighborhood to go dark.
 Proper handling and disposal of the balloons ensures they won’t cause a problem.
+But first:

 Were you surprised to see trampolines in the above list of things that can become tangled with power lines?